Preetirai-tech/Face-Mask-Detection/README.md

-# Face Mask Detection Project (An Deep Learning Project)
+# Face Mask Detection Project (A Deep Learning Project)

 ## Goal - The model should predict if a person is wearing a mask or not.
 They can initially predict it on the images and then convert it to real time detection through webcam.